-Appsilon’s core purpose is to “preserve and improve human life through exploration and technology.”
+Appsilon’s core purpose is to “advance technology to preserve and improve human life.”
 As such, we are a positive mission-driven company rather than a purely profit-driven enterprise.
 Part of having a positive mission is to work towards correcting injustice in the world where we see it, rather than passively exacerbating it.
 We believe that the lack of gender diversity in the tech industry is an unjust and pervasive problem that should be addressed.

 In this article, we consider the problem itself and discuss our efforts towards bridging the gender gap in our own team in the following order: